 Perceptions of Interoperability

-Dr Andy Hopkirk, Head of Projects & Programmes at the National Computing Centre, reports on the perceptions and experiences of NCC members surrounding interoperability requirements…
+By Dr Andy Hopkirk, Head of Projects & Programmes at the National Computing Centre

 Interoperability is a recurring theme in debates about how to get cheaper, more efficient and future proofed IT systems - outcomes of particular interest to all NCC members.

-In August – December 2009, NCC surveyed members and consultants, seeking information about their perceptions of interoperability requirements and suppliers’ capabilities in the marketplace today.
+In August - December 2009, NCC surveyed members and consultants to members, seeking information about their perceptions of interoperability requirements and suppliers’ capabilities in the marketplace today.